 - Broth storage.
 Depending on how the kitchen operation dictates pho broth production, storing pho broths in bulk for later use is a good option, and many do employ this technique.
 The most important consideration in this case is the proper protection of the broths in terms of quickly cooling them, properly storing them, and rethermalizing before serving.
 Pho restaurant owners need to provide proper training for production staff to adhere to temperature safe zone requirements, to practice proper storage techniques, and to safely handle large quantities of hot and cold liquids and containers.
 Furthermore, proper cooling and handling equipment need to be installed to help staff do their jobs right.

 - Transporting.
 Whether hot or cold, safe transporting of pho broths around the kitchen must be addressed during the design of the BOH.
 Assuming proper equipment are provided, pho restaurant owners need to work out the details and provide training to staff for transporting hot or cold broths between the kitchen, storing areas, and serving areas.
 The clear and important goal here is accident prevention, and have procedures in place in case an accident occurs.

-My location is San Diego, CA, USA (Pacific time, Western US).
+My location is San Diego, CA, USA (Pacific Time Zone (PT), Western US).